 We work with other service specialties provided through the AHC, including pathology, radiology, and surgery to rapidly obtain accurate results and to guide patient care.

 Treatment options include:

 - radiation therapy

 - a combination of these components.

-We also offer immunotherapy for canine melanoma and feline injection-site sarcoma.
+We also offer immunotherapy for canine melanoma.

 Chemotherapy is administered on site, typically on an outpatient basis.
 Radiation therapy is coordinated through our affiliate location, Veterinary Specialty Center (VSC), located in west Starkville at 207 Highway 182W, using a state-of-the-art Varian Trilogy linear accelerator.